mikensec/blog/_posts/2020-6-25-vmware-vagrant-provider.md

 layout: post
 title: How to setup the Vagrant VMware provider with a paid license to work on VMware Workstaion Pro 15.5 on CentOS 8.
 featured-img: vagrantmvware
-categories: Guides Metasploitable3 Vagrant VMware provider CentOS 8
+categories: Guides Metasploitable3 Vagrant VMware provider CentOS8
 mathjax: true
 ---